 The car rollover or flip is a staple of Hollywood action flicks.
 However, this kind of accident is very real, and very dangerous.
 Cars can flip for any number of reasons, and drivers and passengers alike are rarely ready for this kind of violent and sudden collision.
-If you have been involved in a rollover, chances are you are severely injured, as well as deeply traumatized.
+If you have been involved in a rollover in Colorado Springs, chances are you are severely injured, as well as deeply traumatized.

 While we at The Bussey Law Firm, P.C., can’t undo what happened to you, we can help you get the financial stability you need to fully recover from your injuries.
 If your accident was caused by someone else’s negligence, then you may be within your legal rights to file a claim.
 To do so, call us at (719) 475-2555 today.
 We are waiting to hear about your case.

 The average passenger vehicle has a fairly low center of gravity.
 This means that it takes a lot to cause a car to rollover.
 However, that doesn’t mean these kinds of accidents never happen.
 Rollovers are more common than you think, and there are a number of scenarios that can cause a car to roll over.

 Tripped rollovers: There are two main categories for rollover accidents: tripped and un-tripped.
 A vast majority of rollovers are deemed to be “tripped,” as in the wheels of the car hit an object, causing the car to lose its balance while moving and flip.
 Common objects include curbs, large rocks, or a guardrail.

 Un-tripped rollovers: Un-tripped rollovers are fairly uncommon, but they do happen.
 Most often, this happens if a driver takes a turn too quickly, causing the center of gravity to shift and the car to flip.
 However, is more common in large vehicles, such as pick-up trucks and SUVs.